Parisian fashion houses make a timid return to the catwalks | ExBulletin

 Yet only six of the 72 brands that make up the official Parisian fashion calendar will be presenting live shows this week, although they include two big names in the form of Dior and Hermès.

-It follows an equally tentative return to Milan, where only three of the 47 – Dolce and Gabbana, Etro and Armani – offered live events for this week’s Spring / Summer 2022 fashion show.
+It follows a similar tentative return to Milan, where only three of the 47 – Dolce and Gabbana, Etro and Armani – offered live events for this week’s Spring / Summer 2022 fashion show.

 New York won’t be back in physical form until September, while the new gender-neutral London Fashion Week has also remained fully digital so far.